Chapter 3. Minimum Standards for Solid Waste Handling and Disposal

 (e) The following storage limits apply to inert debris recycling centers:

-(f) Nothing in this section precludes the EA or the board from inspecting a site to verify that it is and has been operating in a manner that meets the requirements of this section, or from taking any appropriate enforcement action, including the use of a Notice and Order as provided in section 18304.
+(f) Nothing in this section precludes the EA or the Department from inspecting a site to verify that it is and has been operating in a manner that meets the requirements of this section, or from taking any appropriate enforcement action, including the use of a Notice and Order as provided in section 18304.

 (g) In evaluating whether or not a particular site is in compliance with this section, the EA shall, among other things, do the following: